3-days Akagera national park is a wildlife-themed safari that will offer you the ultimate game drive experience in the natural wilderness and habitat.

 Akagera is practically unrecognizable today compared to just 20 years ago when it was on the verge of being lost for eternity.
 While peace was finally restored in the 1990s after the 1994 Genocide, Akagera’s end was just beginning.
 Refugees returning home to Rwanda after the genocide were still battling for their own survival and turned to the forests for timber, wildlife for game meat and the wild savannas for grazing their livestock.

 Lions were hunted to nearby annihilation, rhinos vanished, and the park’s wildlife was displaced by tens of thousands of long-horned cattle.
-Biodiversity was practically lost, and with it so was employment and tourism.
+Biodiversity was practically lost, and with it so were employment and tourism.
 The park’s value was virtually diminished, which makes its story of revival even more remarkable.

 In 2010, African Parks assumed management of Akagera in partnership with the Rwanda Development Board (RDB).
 They shifted the park’s trajectory from one of blankness to prosperity and hope.
 Following quite a while of planning, through viable law enforcement and management, 2017 saw the historic return of 18 Eastern black rhinoceros.